 Do not use expensive electronics or batteries.
 Mitten section can be flipped back.
 Hold HotHands inserts securely in place.
 Allow for use with texting devices.

 Heat does not reach fingertips.
 Cuffs are very short.
-Mobility can be affected by 2-layer design.
+Mobility can be affected by the 2-layer design.

 Medium heat setting provides hours of warmth.
 Has 4 heating levels and 11 hours of heat on battery.
 Gloves heat up quickly.
 Touch sensors on index finger and thumb.
 Waterproof.